Improve your Income and Tax Planning with Charitable Trusts

 COMPARISON TO AN INSTALLMENT NOTE

 Most clients who have bought and sold real estate understand the value of an Installment Sale.
 Spreading the taxable gain over the years in which payments are received from the Installment Note.
 IRS allows the taxation of the gain on that property to be deferred as the payments are received instead of upfront when the property is sold.
 The IRS is very restrictive on what kinds of assets qualify for Installment Note treatment.
-Certainly, the sale of a stock portfolio thru the stock market would never qualify for installment treatment because the entire amount of gain is recognized when the transaction closes and cash changes hands.
+Certainly, the sale of a stock portfolio through the stock market would never qualify for installment treatment because the entire amount of gain is recognized when the transaction closes and cash changes hands.

-However, a client who contributes the same stock portfolio to a CRA can effectively get installment sell treatment.
+However, a client who contributes the same stock portfolio to a CRA can effectively get installment sale treatment.
 As noted above, the CRA can sell the entire portfolio with no income tax consequences to the client and no “haircut”.
 So, a $1 million portfolio sold will leave $1 million in cash to be reinvested.
 Now, the built-in capital gain will go into the 2nd tier of the 4-tier distribution system under the CRA.
 Such that when distributions come out to the client, most of those distributions will come out as capital gain until that bucket is emptied.
 Because the capital gain on that portfolio is now spread over the years of distributions to the client, the client essentially ends up with Installment Sale treatment on the portfolio.

 COMPARISON TO A 1031 EXCHANGE